breatheco-de/content/src/content/how-to/how-to-install-javascript.md

 curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 ```

-Once you have added the repository of your choice, we must proceed to install it.
+Once you have added the repository of your choice, we must proceed to install it:

 ```bash
 sudo apt-get install nodejs